SomeWeekendReading/someweekendreading.github.io/quotes.md

 "... to speak about God and remain silent on Vietnam is blasphemous."
 &mdash; [Rabbi Abraham Joshua Heschel](https://en.wikipedia.org/wiki/Abraham_Joshua_Heschel)

+"We want experiences, fitting ones, of profound connection with others, of deep understanding of natural phenomena, of love, of being profoundly moved by music or tragedy, or doing something new and innovative, experiences very different from the bounce and rosiness of happy moments.
+What we want, in short, is a life and a self that happiness is a fitting response to &mdash; and then to give it that response."
+&mdash; [Robert Nozick](https://en.wikipedia.org/wiki/Robert_Nozick), _The Examined Life_.

 ## The Index Invested Ones